giga-sec/gigaSec-Tech-Notes/2. MOC/MOC Programming.md

 [[+Home]]

+Programming in a nutshell
-The computer will do exactly what you tell it to do and doesn't attempt to figure out what you actually mean
+The computer will do exactly what you tell it to do and doesn't attempt to figure out what you actually want to do, unless if it's github copilot ;-;

 # MOC Programming